miladhub/oidc-example/README.md

 The project uses the Apache module <https://github.com/zmartzone/mod_auth_openidc> to integrate with OIDC.

 These instructions were tested on MacOS.
 The app behind Apache is just a demo server that dumps all HTTP headers on the console.
-The app-specific configuration is contained in fil `httpd.conf`:
+The app-specific configuration is contained in fil `httpd-ssl.conf`:

     <Location /app>
       ...